 Degenerative disc disease is not really a disease but a term used to describe the normal changes in your spinal discs as you age.
 Spinal discs are soft, compressible discs that separate the interlocking bones (vertebrae) that make up the spine.
 The discs act as shock absorbers for the spine, allowing it to bend, flex, and twist.
-Degenerative disc disease can take place throughout the spine, but it most often occurs in the discs in the lower back (lumbar region) and the neck (cervical region).
+Degenerative disc disease, a common spinal condition, can take place throughout the spine, but it most often occurs in the discs in the lower back (lumbar region) and the neck (cervical region).

 The spine (backbone) is composed of 33 interlocking bones called vertebrae that are separated by soft, compressible discs and supported by many different ligaments and muscles.
 It is divided into five segments: cervical (neck), thoracic (upper and middle back), lumbar (lower back), sacrum (pelvis), and coccyx (tailbone).
 In each segment, the vertebrae are numbered from top to bottom.
 For example, a C4 is the fourth vertebra in the neck area, while a T5 is the fifth vertebra in the thoracic area.The vertebrae in the spine normally form 3 curves.
 These curves allow the spine to absorb shock as you move.